nodejs/node/doc/guides/primordials.md

 code with primordials should be
 [done with care](#primordials-with-known-performance-issues).
-It is highly recommended to ping the relevant team when reviewing a pull request that touches one of the subsystem they "own".
+It is highly recommended to ping the relevant team when reviewing a pull request that touches one of the subsystems they "own".

 ## Accessing primordials

 The primordials are meant for internal use only, and are only accessible for internal core modules.
-User-code cannot use or rely on primordials.
+User code cannot use or rely on primordials.
 It is usually fine to rely on ECMAScript built-ins and assume that it will behave as specified.